discordjs/discord.js/docs/examples.rst

 Usage Examples
 ==============

 Not all of these are standalone examples, many of them are usage examples.
+If you're a beginner to Discord.js, we encourage you to look through these examples to get a hang of the way things work using the library.

 .. warning:: Please do not copy/paste code directly from these examples.
 Try to learn from and adapt these pieces of code to your specific situation.